 (b) the date on which any such maintenance was carried out.

-(2) The records referred to in subregulation (1) must be in writing in substantially the form requested by Western Power.
+(2) The records referred to in subregulation (1) must be in writing in substantially the form requested by a corporation.

-(3) A user must provide Western Power with any information that Western Power reasonably requests concerning maintenance of plant and equipment connected at the user’s distribution connections.
+(3) A user must provide a corporation with any information that the corporation reasonably requests concerning maintenance of plant and equipment connected at the user’s distribution connections.

+[Regulation 33 amended in Gazette 31 Mar 2006 p.
+1317-18.]

 34. Electricity generation and load forecast information

-(1) Western Power may request a user to provide information relating to the forecast electricity generation or load at one or more of the user’s distribution connections.
+(1) A corporation may request a user to provide information relating to the forecast electricity generation or load at one or more of the user’s distribution connections.

-(2) If Western Power requests a user to provide information under subregulation (1) in respect of a distribution connection, then Western Power cannot make another request under that subregulation to that user in respect of that distribution connection within 12 months after the previous request was made.
+(2) If a corporation requests a user to provide information under subregulation (1) in respect of a distribution connection, then the corporation cannot make another request under that subregulation to that user in respect of that distribution connection within 12 months after the previous request was made.

-(3) If Western Power requests a user to provide information under subregulation (1), then the user must promptly provide the information requested.
+(3) If a corporation requests a user to provide information under subregulation (1), then the user must promptly provide the information requested.

 (4) Each user must use reasonable endeavours to provide accurate and complete information under subregulation (3).

+[Regulation 34 amended in Gazette 31 Mar 2006 p.
+1316-18.]

 Part 6 — Access terms

 35. Reasonable endeavours

-Notwithstanding the terms of any distribution access agreement, an obligation on Western Power to provide distribution access services or to ensure service quality parameters in relation to the electricity distribution network is to be read and construed as an obligation to use all reasonable endeavours to provide those services or ensure those parameters.
+Notwithstanding the terms of any distribution access agreement, an obligation on a corporation to provide distribution access services or to ensure service quality parameters in relation to its electricity distribution network is to be read and construed as an obligation to use all reasonable endeavours to provide those services or ensure those parameters.

+[Regulation 35 amended in Gazette 31 Mar 2006 p.
+1314.]

 36. Force majeure and interruption

 (1) A force majeure event in respect of a party to a distribution access agreement or a person to which these regulations apply means any event outside the party’s control, including —